 This is a guest post by Mayor Mark Stodola, Little Rock, Arkansas, president of the National League of Cities, adapted from remarks delivered for Infrastructure Week.

 This week in Washington, D.C., — and in cities and towns across the nation — policymakers, the business community and everyday citizens are coming together to recognize Infrastructure Week and the role of reliable infrastructure in our daily lives.

-And when mayors like me talk about the importance of “reliable infrastructure,” it’s so much more than a talking point or a line item in a budget.
+And when mayors like me talk about the importance of “reliable infrastructure,” it’s so much more than a talking point.

 That’s why America’s city leaders are calling on Congress to step up to the plate and pass legislation will set our workforce up for success — because it’s time for Washington to rebuild with us.

 Follow our events and articles throughout Infrastructure Week.

 About the Author: Mark Stodola is the mayor of Little Rock, Arkansas, and president of the National League of Cities (NLC), the largest organization representing America’s cities and their leaders.
 Stodola has served as mayor of Little Rock since January 2007.